Quantum Nanophotonic Interface for Tin-Vacancy Centers in Thin-Film Diamond: Results

 Photonic crystal cavities were designed with a 300 nm beam width and 115 nm diameter holes etched into the diamond film.
 The mirror reflectors consist of 10 holes on each side, while the central cavity consists of 12 holes, with quadratically tapered lattice spacings.
 In order to account for fabrication infidelities and ensure resonances in proximity of the SnV$^{-}$ 619 nm ZPL wavelength, we sweep the lattice spacings from 180 nm to 210 nm in steps of 2.5 nm per device.

-For the cavities reported in this manuscript, we measure a post-fabrication beam width of $326 \pm 13$ nm, average hole diameter of $134 \pm 3$ nm, and lattice constant of 210 nm for the parallel device; and a beam width of $325 \pm 2$ nm, average hole diameter of $119 \pm 4$ nm, and lattice constant of 197.5 nm for the angled device, determined via SEM (Fig.~\ref{fig:cavity}b).
+For the cavities reported in this manuscript, we measure a post-fabrication beam width of $326 \pm 13$ nm, average hole diameter of $134 \pm 3$ nm, and lattice constant of 210 nm for the parallel device; and a beam width of $325 \pm 2$ nm, average hole diameter of $119 \pm 4$ nm, and lattice constant of 197.5 nm for the angled device, determined via scanning electron microscopy (SEM) (Fig.~\ref{fig:cavity}b).
 We note that our etch recipe renders a $\sim5-10\degree$ sidewall angle.
 Taking these dimensions into account, we simulate quality factors (Q) of $2.8 \times 10^5$ ($2.3 \times 10^4$) and mode volume (V) 0.46 (0.46) $(\frac{\lambda}{n})^3$ for the parallel (angled) device.
-Further discussion of device design and fabrication yield is provided in Appendix~\ref{app:cavity_yield}.

-Additional thin film and device fabrication details are provided in Appendix~\ref{app:thin_film_subsec} and~\ref{app:cavity_fab_subsec}.
-In order to optimize space usage of the limited diamond film, transmission access for photonic crystals was forgone and instead all devices were probed out of plane.
+Further discussion of device design and fabrication yield is provided in Appendices ~\ref{app:cavity_fab_subsec} and ~\ref{app:cavity_yield}.
+In order to optimize space usage of the limited diamond film, transmission access to the cavities (e.g. via grating couplers or adiabatic tapers) was forgone and instead all devices were probed confocally out of plane.